Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/core_documents/CORE_SYNTHESIS.md

 ### Evidence to Emphasize
 - First NEDC v6.0.0 evaluation (CORE 4)
 - Patient-disjoint validation (CORE 5)
-- 12× scoring impact (CORE 1)
+- 3.1× scoring impact (CORE 1)
 - Clinical deployment gaps (CORE 3)

 ---

 ## The One-Paragraph Summary

 Drawing from all 5 cores: "SeizureTransformer, winner of the 2025 EpilepsyBench Challenge with 1 FA/24h on Dianalund, was trained on TUSZ but never evaluated on its held-out test set with Temple's NEDC clinical scorer.
-We perform this missing evaluation, revealing 100.06 FA/24h with NEDC versus 8.46 FA/24h with EpilepsyBench's SzCORE—a 12-fold difference from scoring alone.
-This gap stems from fundamental differences in evaluation philosophy: NEDC, designed specifically for TUSZ by the same team that created the dataset, enforces strict temporal precision, while SzCORE adds 30-second pre-ictal and 60-second post-ictal tolerances plus event merging for clinical deployment scenarios.
+We perform this missing evaluation, revealing 26.89 FA/24h with NEDC OVERLAP versus 8.59 FA/24h with EpilepsyBench's SzCORE—a 3.1-fold difference from scoring alone.
+This gap stems from fundamental differences in evaluation philosophy: NEDC, designed specifically for TUSZ by the same team that created the dataset, enforces strict temporal precision, while SzCORE adds 30-second pre-ictal and 60-second post-ictal tolerances for clinical deployment scenarios.
 Our work demonstrates that meaningful clinical AI evaluation requires dataset-matched scoring standards, transparent methodology reporting, and honest assessment using held-out test sets."

 ---

 ## Quality Checklist

 ### Facts Verified Across Cores
-✅ 100.06 FA/24h with NEDC (CORES 1, 4)
+✅ 26.89 FA/24h with NEDC OVERLAP (CORES 1, 4)
-✅ 8.46 FA/24h with SzCORE (CORES 1, 3)
+✅ 8.59 FA/24h with SzCORE (CORES 1, 3)
 ✅ 865 files in eval set (CORE 5)
 ✅ NEDC v6.0.0 released Aug 2025 (CORE 4)
 ✅ 30s/60s tolerances in SzCORE (CORES 1, 3)